Earith

 Earith is a village and civil parish in Cambridgeshire, England.
-Earith lies approximately 10 mi east of Huntingdon.
-Earith is situated within Huntingdonshire which is a non-metropolitan district of Cambridgeshire as well as being a historic county of England.
+Lying approximately 10 mi east of Huntingdon, Earith is situated within Huntingdonshire which is a non-metropolitan district of Cambridgeshire as well as being a historic county of England.
 At Earith, two artificial diversion channels of the River Great Ouse, the Old Bedford River and the New Bedford River, leave the river on a course to Denver Sluice near Downham Market, where they rejoin the Great Ouse in its tidal part.
 At the 2001 census, the parish had a population of 1,677, reducing to 1,606 at the 2011 Census.

 History

+Roman statue

 A Roman bronze statue was found to the west of the village at Bury Fen in 1826.
 It is now in the British Museum.

+Earith Bulwark

 To the north east of the village, between the Old Bedford River and the New Bedford River lies the remains of an English Civil War fort known as Earith Bulwark.
 It is believed to have been constructed as early as 1643, to fortify the crossing point of the River Great Ouse.
 Many fenland inhabitants resented the Royalists because they believed that the King's drainage projects undertaken by Dutch engineer Cornelius Vermuyden, had damaged their livelihoods (his Forty Foot Drain had been completed in 1637).
 Today, the fort is visible as a series of earthworks only, showing a bastion fort design with ditches and corner bastions.
 It is similar in design to Fort Nassau at Aardenburg in the Netherlands.
 During the Second World War, a machine gun turret was built on the south bastion.

+1942 air crash

 On 17 January 1942 a number of RAF serviceman were killed in a crash involving a Hawker Hurricane from 61 Operational Training Unit and a Short Stirling bomber.
 The Stirling was flying from RAF Oakington with 7 Squadron and the accident occurred just north of Earith Bridge.

+Battle of Earith gap

 In the Winter of 1946–47, there was the "Battle of Earith Gap".
 Melting snow had built up in the Fenland waterways, unable to be released into the sea because of high tides.
 On 17 March a 50 yd gap was torn in the river bank, and water poured out to flood the Fen farms for five days.
 Eventually the breach was blocked with amphibious vehicles while more orthodox repair work was carried out.

+1988 air crash

+A USAF Fairchild Republic A-10 Thunderbolt II crashed on Thursday 22 December 1988 between the village and Over.
+First Lt Frank Cavuoti from RAF Alconbury of 511th Tactical Fighter Squadron ejected.
+He attended the USAF medical clinic at RAF Upwood.